The Canadian Renaissance Music Summer School

 ApplicationsBack to top

-Applications for CRMSS 2020 are now open!
-Please click here to go to the Contact page of this website to fill in and submit an online application form.
+Applications for CRMSS 2021 are open!
+Please click here to go to the Contact page of this website where you can apply.

 While the course is open to everyone aged 19 and over, successful applicants will have a high level of sight reading confidence and some experience with small ensemble and one per part a capella singing.
 Current and recent university music students are especially encouraged to apply and some familiarity with Renaissance repertoire will also be an asset.
 We encourage everyone to apply, though; a major in vocal studies is not a requirement, nor is the completion of formal musicological study.

 This course will be very heavily focussed on performance; we will encounter academic, liturgical, and stylistic questions primarily through our practical engagement with the music itself.
 All that is required is an open mind and an affinity for collaborative ensemble music making.